Arad7/Tiles-Game/README.md

-# tiles Game
+# Tiles Game

-### introduction to the game
+### Introduction to the game
-This is a tiles game, similar to the new york times game There are 6 rows and 5 columns of tile, each tile is build from 3 rectangulars, colored in different colors.
+This is a tiles game, similar to the New York Times game There are 6 rows and 5 columns of tile, each tile is built from 3 rectangulars, colored in different colors.
 There are total of five colors and the tiles get the colors randomly.

 ### How to play